Household hazardous waste — the complete guide

 Are HHW programs the same in every state?

-Every county has one, but specifics vary widely.
+Every county has one, but the specifics vary widely.
 Minnesota and California have especially robust programs (year-round facilities in most counties).
 Some rural counties only run 2-4 collection events per year.
 ClearPath's /check shows your specific county's program when you enter your ZIP.